Things to do in Budapest for NYE

 Budapest boasts a range of sights, from majestic and historic to stroll and roam around and a rich café culture to sit and ponder, escape the cold and of course, enjoy cake.

-Travelling through Europe by train gave us the opportunity to savour and enjoy the beauty of the stations.
+Travelling through Europe by train gave us the opportunity to savour and enjoy the beauty of many train stations.
 Many people, mostly commuters rush off the train or push past in haste to make their departure, without noticing the wonderful architecture of the iron and glass domes of the platform roofs that protects them from the elements.
-Kelati Station in Budapest was no exception, we had arrived at another beautiful and interesting building.
+Kelati Station in Budapest’s 8th District was no exception, we had arrived at another beautiful and interesting building.
 The platform was lined with archways leading us to a large central arch dominated by a clock.
 Outside I stop to take a picture of the central facade which is topped with a sculpture and admire the wonderful architecture before making our way on foot to our hotel.

 On our previous trip to Budapest one of our favourite things to do was to walk around the city admiring the gorgeous style and beauty of the buildings.